NorthOC/rails-blog-app/README.md

 I also integrated new ways of styling using CSS pseudo classes ::before ::after.

+### IF YOU WANT TO MESS AROUND AND CREATE/EDIT OR DELETE POSTS/COMMENTS, the username and pasword is 'cobalt' (without the quotes).

 Give it a spin: [Click here!](https://trip-hub-tales.herokuapp.com/) (It may take a bit to load due to the server not being active when there is no traffic)